 Ordained a Deacon on the Feast of the Dormition in 2007, Fr Matthew was tonsured a monastic in the Brotherhood of St Ignatius (ROCOR), the tonsure taking place at St Tikhon’s Orphanage Church in San Francisco (the home of St John the Wonderworker), being given the name of St Irenaeus the Hieromartyr of Lyons — to whose life and works the new Hierodeacon Irenei had dedicated much of his own scholarly work.
 The following Sunday (the Fourth Sunday of Great Lent, dedicated to St John of the Ladder) he was ordained Hieromonk at the Cathedral of the Holy Virgin.
 On the Feast of St Tikhon of Zadonsk, 2011, Hieromonk Irenei was elevated to the rank of Archimandrite by decision of the Holy Synod of Bishops of the Russian Orthodox Church Outside of Russia.
 He was elected Bishop of Sacramento by the Holy Council of Bishops in July of 2016, and consecrated to the Holy Episcopacy on the Feast of the Theotokos, 'Joy of All Who Sorrow', at the cathedral of the same name (where St John's relics lie) in San Francisco, California.

-By resolution of the Council of Bishops of the ROCOR at its session in May 2017, Bishop Irenei was appointed to administer the Diocese of Great Britain and Ireland, together with His Eminence Metropolitan Hilarion, the First Hierarch of the Church Abroad.
-He does this in addition to continuing in his role as Vicar of the Western American Diocese.
+By resolution of the Council of Bishops of the ROCOR at its session in May 2017, Bishop Irenei was appointed to administer the Diocese of Great Britain and Ireland, together with His Eminence Metropolitan Hilarion, the First Hierarch of the Church Abroad, while at that time continuing to serve as Vicar Bishop of the Western American Diocese.
+At its meeting on the eve of the Feast of the Nativity of the Theotokos, 7th / 20th September 2018, the Holy Sobor of Bishops of the Russian Orthodox Church Outside of Russia appointed Bishop Irenei as Ruling Bishop of the Diocese of Great Britain and Ireland, as well as the Diocese of Western Europe, with the title Bishop of Richmond and Western Europe.
 Travelling a great deal in conjunction with his duties, Bishop Irenei has a great love for visiting parishes and especially for working with youth, encouraging them in their love for the Church and the Orthodox Faith.

 In due course we shall provide information on the history of the Bishops that have headed the Diocese of Great Britain and Ireland.